mathetian/PageDB/README.md

 I test our `CustomdDB` it on Ubuntu 13.10, so if you have any problem, please feel free to send email to me.

 ### 1. Compile and Installation
-`CustomDB` use GNU Make to handle compilation, you can find detail information from [this url](www.gnu.com/Make/).
+`PageDB` use GNU Make to handle compilation, you can find detail information from [this url](www.gnu.com/Make/).
 ```
 $ make
 $ make tests